 Simply blend whichever hydrosols you’d like to use together in the mixture, dab a small amount onto a fresh cotton swab and voila’ – instant, all natural skin toner that’s cheap and effective.

 For internal use, I’ve found that by blending a teaspoon of helichrysum hydrosol with a teaspoon of peppermint hydrosol and adding that to a tea blend, I can actively flush toxins out of my body, rejuvenate the senses, help relieve the symptoms of congestion and strengthen my immune system so as to prevent the development of infections in general.

 Prevention is always better than the cure – and this is the one thing I think homeopaths, aromatherapists, alternative healers and conventional medical practitioners would all agree on.
-So by bolstering your immune system and flushing out toxins regularly – you’ll immediately feel and look better and therefore be a lot healthier.
+So by bolstering your immune system and flushing out toxins regularly – you’ll immediately feel and look better.

 Roman Chamomile Hydrosol Health Benefits Explained

 Roman Chamomile is one of the most popular plants, essential oils and hydrosols that are in use today – even though the average consumer is largely unaware of it.
-This is because it’s extracts are included in a wide variety of products that are in use on a regular basis – from teas to moisturizers, shampoos and conditioners to name but a few.
+This is because the extracts are included in a wide variety of daily products .
+From teas to moisturizers, shampoos and conditioners to name but a few.

 In fact, roman chamomile oil has been used since the times of the ancient Egyptians (who were the first to actually utilize it for medicinal purposes) and was later popularized and recorded by the ancient Greeks (hence the Latin name).

 By looking into the medicinal properties of Roman chamomile, it’s easy for us to see that it’s an incredibly potent natural form of medicine and that it has a wide variety of uses that stretch far beyond what most conventional forms of medicine can offer us in terms of its healing properties.